morreion/Client-Management-System_V4/README.md

 Developing mainly card games, in unity as well, and some other learning projects, like building a Bit Torrent client

-I do use AI to teach and analyze the code.
-I ask for solutions when stuck, but make sure that the code is fully analyzed and understood so i can replicate it with a full understanding of the code.
+I do use AI agents to teach , analyze and debog the code.
+I first try to find the solutions myself first, but ask for solutions when stuck.
+Use AI to analyze the code so its fully understood so i can replicate it with a full understanding of the code.

 I did use a layout template for the design of the application from Github: